- NEW SOUTH WALES

 The Department has a focus on mental health, rural health systems, community development, Indigenous health, public health and clinical research.
 Capacity building initiatives, some undertaken as part of bridging programs or postgraduate and professional education and training, have assisted local health organisations in recruitment, retention, training and support.
 A Rural Health Module is also provided as a core subject in the medical curriculum to all undergraduate medical students of the University.

-DRH provides an integrated programme of research, education and training to promote excellence in rural and remote health education, training and research, while seeking to ensure practical outcomes and long-term benefits for regional communities.
+DRH provides an integrated program of research, education and training to promote excellence in rural and remote health education, training and research, while seeking to ensure practical outcomes and long-term benefits for regional communities.
 Research focuses on chronic condition management and self-management, Aboriginal health and rural health.
-Chronic illness management programmes are also being developed for use in Mexico and China.
-Another area of strength for DRH is research into the outcomes of gambling treatment programmes and the community impact of the burgeoning gambling industry.
+Chronic illness management programs are also being developed for use in Mexico and China.

-The education and training programme focuses on continuing professional education for medical, allied health and other health professionals; research capacity building for primary healthcare workers and academic programmes for both pharmacists and mental health professionals.
-DRH also has a Student Support programme to ensure students undertaking clinical placements in the region experience successful and high quality placements.
+The education and training program focuses on continuing professional education for medical, allied health and other health professionals; research capacity building for primary healthcare workers and academic programs for both pharmacists and mental health professionals.
+DRH also has a Student Support program to ensure students undertaking clinical placements in the region experience successful and high quality placements.

 WACRH is the only UDRH servicing Western Australia and has its office located in Geraldton.
 WACRH works with universities across Australia to deliver programs across the Midwest and Pilbara regions of WA.
 WACRH seeks to improve the health of the State’s rural and remote communities by building local intellectual infrastructure.
 Its innovative teaching program is experiential and multidisciplinary, serving approximately 400 undergraduate students annually.
 The active applied research program addresses rural and remote priorities in health services, health communication and population health.
 Enhancing Aboriginal health is an important part of WACRH’s education and research work conducted in partnership with Aboriginal controlled organisations and health services.